ga32xan/Maxigauge-TPG256A/README.md

 * Creates command line output for the six channels wit indicated pressure

 ## Changed usage:
-* Start pressure recording with Pressure-reading.py
+* Start pressure recording with maxigauge-TPG256A.py
-* Create a united logfile from the logfiles you want to plot
+* Create a united logfile from the logfiles you want to plot with merge-logfiles.py
-* Plot logfile with Plot-pressure.py
+* Plot logfile with plot-logfiles.py

 ### Optional but not production:
-* Real-time plot data in a seperate window
+* Real-time plot data in a seperate window with calling maxigauge-TPG256A.py with the -p flag
-* Dynamically update pressure gauges for their reported status
+* Dynamically update pressure gauges for their reported status on the command line

 #### (record/display):
 * prints helpline with command line options and their default values